himbeer-toni/UserScripts/fetch-missing-ca.md

 ```sh
 fetch-missing-ca https://whatever.com/
 ```
-which will either tell you that it works or tell you the still missing certificates as before:<br/>
+which will either tell you the still missing certificates (as before) or tell you that it works:<br/>
 `
 SSL connection to https://whatever.com/ works - exiting `